Glacier National Park: Hike Iceberg Lake and Don't Skip the Bear Spray

 Shortly after the crossing, we reached a small beautiful glacial lake.

-It was tough to get a good picture of the entire lake.
-It was like taking a picture in an opera house.
+It was tough to get a good photo of the entire lake much like trying to capture the entirety of a grand opera house in one shot."

 Time to head back and wrap up this amazing trip to GNP.